briantbutton/md5-wasm/README.md

 ## Performance and Benchmarks

-The MD5 utility, by definition, runs with 32 bit integers.&nbsp;
+The MD5 algorithm, by definition, runs with 32 bit integers.&nbsp;
 Javascript uses floating point numbers but performs bitwise operations in 32 bit numbers, converting formats in between.&nbsp;
 This means there is a lot of time consumed converting number formats -- in theory.&nbsp;
 WebAssembly supports 32 bit integers in native form.&nbsp;
-It seemed to the author that a WebAssembly implementation would be very fast; so we did it.&nbsp;
+It seemed to the author that a WebAssembly implementation would be very fast; so we did it in WebAssembly.&nbsp;

 For large files (20Mbytes or more) this implementation hashes the files about 20 times as fast as the utility we were previously using (https://www.npmjs.com/package/md5).&nbsp;
 At some point, we will happily perform a bit more benchmarking but this is good enough for now.